Fringston/WebShopService/API-contract.md

 Requires user role.

 ### Request Parameters:
-- `cartId` (integer): The ID of the shopping cart where the article will be removed.
+- `cartId` (Long): The ID of the shopping cart where the article will be removed.
-- `articleId` (integer): The ID of the article to be removed.
+- `articleId` (Long): The ID of the article to be removed.

 ### Responses: